Written by Sophie Lu, and published by Forrest Yu

 So this was our last day in Laos.
 We grabbed the opportunity to visit the morning market before we move to the next leg of our trip.
 It was just amazing to see the exotic animals and food in the market that I had never seen before.
 Call me ignorant, but it is interesting to see something new in the other part of the world, isn't it?

 Farewell dinner with Odynovo local staff in Laos

 Since I’ve been in Laos for days, I started to get the feel of its social and cultural environment.
 In Laos, you don’t need to worry about your safety.
 Most people are Buddhists and have a strong sense of happiness.
-I believe this is one of the reasons why crime is no that high in the country and why Laotians are very friendly.
-I also found that the whole nation has an awareness of environmental protection, seen from the small things such as the clean and tidy public toilets to the government’s movements such as smoke ban.
+I believe this is one of the reasons why crime is not that high in the country and why Laotians are very friendly.
+I also found that the whole nation has an awareness of environmental protection, seen from the small things such as the clean and tidy public toilets to the government’s movements such as the smoke ban.

 5 days are way too short for me to get a deeper understanding of Laos.
 There is so much more to experience and I was already thinking of my next trip…